 - What to do in an asthma emergency.

-It may be a simple document, but a Written Asthma Action Plan is one of the most effective asthma interventions we have.
+An Asthma Action Plan is one of the most useful asthma tools we have.